 Council has an approved Regional Land Transport Plan.
 This document is used as a high level plan to guide the management of the Transportation, Roads and Footpaths group of activities and outlines the key issues and direction for the activities in accordance with current national strategies and policies.

-The table on the following page summarises the key changes for the management of the Transportation activity since the 2015 LTP.
+The table below summarises the key changes for the management of the Transportation activity since the 2015 LTP.